superhe11/TelegramTimeBIO/README.md

 Now just start the script!
 You can host it on repl or heroku, and after after 1 minute it will automaticly change time in your bio.

+## Important note
+After first launch you need to write your telegram-linked phone number to connect script to your account.